jbuisine/jbuisine/README.md

 ### Hi there 👋

-I’m a passionate PhD student in IT.
+I’m a passionate PhD Student in IT.
 I’m fond of computer sciences and particularly domains of Artificial Intelligence, Computer Graphics and Operations Research.
 Sometimes collaborate into the IT free world.
-My goal is to continue in this vast domain of IT research.
+My goal is to continue in these vast domains of IT research.

 :notebook_with_decorative_cover: **Interests:**
 - :robot:  -- Artificial Intelligence